Irish Sea Bridge

 The Irish Sea Bridge, sometimes called the Celtic Crossing by the media, is a hypothetical rail and road bridge that would span the Irish Sea and connect the island of Ireland to the island of Great Britain.
 It is one of a number of such proposed fixed sea links across Ireland and Britain.
 The bridge's length would depend upon the route taken; one such route, known as the Galloway route, would cross the North Channel, close to that taken by an existing ferry service, between Portpatrick in Dumfries and Galloway, and Larne in County Antrim, Northern Ireland, a distance of 45 km.

 The concept of an Irish Sea Bridge had been proposed many times since the Victorian Era.
 In 2018 Professor Alan Dunlop at the University of Liverpool revived the idea.
 By February 2020, British government officials began scoping the possible route and type of crossing.
 Particular risks to such a project include the depth of North Channel and the presence of a large underwater munitions dump at Beaufort's Dyke.
 It was suggested that these problems would be mitigated in part by the construction of a tunnelled section.

 A full feasibility study was published in November 2021.
 It estimated that a bridge would cost £335 billion, and a tunnel £209 billion.
-The study concluded that, although the technology exists to build either, any bridge would be "the longest span bridge built to date" and the tunnel would be "the longest undersea tunnel ever built".
+The study concluded that the technology exists to build either, noting that any bridge would be "the longest span bridge built to date" and the tunnel would be "the longest undersea tunnel ever built".

 Concept

 Proposal

-The idea for a Scotland to Northern Ireland Bridge, sometimes branded in the press as the "Celtic Crossing" or "Irish Sea Bridge", was revived in 2018, by Professor Alan Dunlop at the University of Liverpool.
-He proposed a combined road and rail crossing between Portpatrick, in Dumfries and Galloway, and Larne in Northern Ireland, stating that "the coastline between each country is more sheltered and the waterway better protected" than the English Channel, where, as Foreign Secretary, Boris Johnson had speculated on a possible bridge.
-He suggested that this would create a 'Celtic powerhouse' due to the potential for an increase in trade between the two countries, and the increase in investment from the construction of the project which he put at between £15 billion and £20 billion (a fraction of the £120 billion cost of the proposed bridge over the English Channel).
-At the Urbanism at Borders Conference in Aberdeen, Professor Dunlop later pitched the idea of the bridge at a keynote speech to an audience of international academics, architects, and engineers at Robert Gordon University.
+The idea for a Scotland to Northern Ireland Bridge, sometimes branded in the press as the "Celtic Crossing" or "Irish Sea Bridge", was revived in January 2018 by Professor Alan Dunlop of the University of Liverpool.
+He proposed a combined road and rail crossing between Portpatrick, in Dumfries and Galloway, and Larne in Northern Ireland, claiming that his rough estimates showed it would cost no more than £20 billion, and that "the coastline between each country is more sheltered and the waterway better protected" than the English Channel, where, as Foreign Secretary, Boris Johnson had (then) recently speculated on a possible £120 billion bridge.
+He suggested that his concept would create a 'Celtic powerhouse' due to the potential for an increase in trade between the two countries, and the increase in investment from the construction of the project.
+He presented his concept in greater detail, though with his still massively underestimated £20 billion construction cost, at the September 2018 Urbanism at Borders Conference, in Aberdeen.